How to construct a winning stock portfolio for 2022

 Ensuring diversification and low correlation

-If I follow the Modern Portfolio Theory (MPT), I will have to look for uncorrelated stocks based on the variance and co-variance.
+If I follow MPT, I will have to look for uncorrelated stocks based on the variances and co-variances.
 It is a statistical/quantitative process.
 For a retail investor, this is not a practical approach.

 • Firstly, you do not have the computation power to calculate the variance and co-variances for 20 to 30 stocks.

-• Besides, variances and co-variances are not static and changes over time.
+• Besides, variances and covariances are not static and change over time.
 So even if you could compute them, there is the question of their validity.

 • MPT computes variance and co-variances based on stock prices.
 In other words, correlation is based on stock price movements.
 There are other ways to look at correlation.

-The goal is to have a number of uncorrelated stocks.
+The goal is to have several uncorrelated stocks.
 Instead of looking at this numerically, I looked at it qualitatively.
 I established a way to assess diversity.
-My view is that the more diversified the portfolio, the less the correlation between the various stocks.
+My view is that the more diversified the stock picking portfolio, the less the correlation between the various stocks.

 To ensure diversification, I assessed the degree of concentration under several criteria.
 I focused on the following criteria.